chfoo/grebedb/README.md

 Possible improvements:

-* Reducing memory allocation and copying.
-* Better API that doesn't only accept a `&mut Vec<u8>` type for reduced memory operations.
+* Better API for buffer arguments.
+The `&mut Vec<u8>` type might be inflexible.
-* Delaying file fsync to the point when saving the primary metadata file.
+* Reduce internal memory allocation and copying.
+* Reduce disk IO with smarter caching.
+* More tests for error cases.
+* Tool command to quickly make small edits to the database.

 ### Not in scope